oncodash/ontoweaver/docs/sections/intro_SKG.rst

 structured data gravitates around the idea of "semantic web".
 As such, several of their tools became some kind of standard.
 That's the case of "ontologies".

-Nowadays, most of the useful taxonomies thus come in the form of an ontology file.
+Nowadays, most of the useful taxonomies thus come in the form of ontology files.

 What is an *Ontology*?
 ^^^^^^^^^^^^^^^^^^^^^^

-An *ontology* is generally a file, carrying both a taxonomy (a "vocabulary") and an SKG (a "populated graph").
+If we restrict its definition to the use made in computer science, an *ontology* is generally a file, carrying both a vocabulary (both the "taxonomy" and the set of "properties") and an SKG (a "populated graph").
 Less often, it also carry a set of logical predicates modelling constraints, for instance about what type of node can be connected to what other type of node.